China-UK-ZSL/Resources_for_KZSL/README.md

 The dataset contains 3 CSV files of training samples (`train.csv`), seen testing samples (`test_seen.csv`) and unseen testing samples (`test_unseen.csv`), in which each row is a sample including the sentence text, the relation label, the entity mention pairs and their indexes in the sentence.

 #### KGs and Logic Rules
 - The KG is stored in a CSV file with three columns corresponding to subjects, relations and objects.
-You can download it from [here]() and put it in the folder `ZS-RE/External_Knowledge/`.
+You can download it from [here](https://drive.google.com/file/d/1POTWoW0XGBp0dgkS2mBTafHzY1tsYPZS/view?usp=sharing) and put it in the folder `ZS-RE/External_Knowledge/`.
 - The logic rules are stored in a JSON files with “head”, “body” and “pcaconf” properties specifying the head, body and PCA confidence score of a rule.
-It has been provided in the folder `ZS-RE/External_Knowledge/`
+It has been provided in the folder `ZS-RE/External_Knowledge/`.

 ## 4. Zero-shot Knowledge Graph Completion (ZS-KGC)
 *ZS-KGC here refers to predicting (completing) KG facts with relations that have never appeared in the training facts.*